Rick's Daily Tips

 Why?
 Because many scammers live in countries where fraud and corruption are common and Western Union makes it easy for them to receive cash from other parts of the world.

-These days PayPal is the most common way to pay for eBay purchases, and I would have a hard time trusting any seller who doesn’t want to accept it unless he/she has a very good and verifiable reason for not doing so.
+Many buyers prefer to pay for eBay purchases with PayPal (myself included), and I would have a hard time trusting any seller who doesn’t want to accept it unless he/she has a very good and verifiable reason for not doing so.

 Personally, I would be very wary about dealing with this seller regardless of the payment methods he’s willing to accept.